 The curriculum at Thomson House is based on oracy - all children are taught to speak in full sentences and oral work forms the basis of all maths, English and topic lessons.
-This is hugely advantageous for EAL pupils.
+This is hugely advantageous for EAL pupils in increasing their fluency and confidence when speaking English.

-As Inclusion Lead, Miss Katie McCombe co-ordinates EAL provision. (katie.mccombe@thomsonhouseschool.org)
+As Inclusion Lead, Mr Tom Jacob co-ordinates EAL provision. (tom.jacob@thomsonhouseschool.org)